 - a.
-If the Vice President for Research and Scholarship determines that a formal investigation is warranted, it shall begin within twenty-one (21) days of the conclusion of the initial inquiry.
-Before the investigation begins, the Vice President for Research and Scholarship shall notify respondent in writing that a formal investigation is in order and shall forward to respondent a copy of the final inquiry report.
-When the allegation involves externally funded research, the Director of Research Administration will also receive notification, after which he or she will inform the sponsor of the formal investigation. - b.
-All parties involved in a formal investigation and any subsequent proceedings shall, to the extent possible, endeavor to maintain confidentiality regarding the allegations, evidence and proceedings, and use care in balancing the need for disclosure and any privacy interests of persons involved. - c.
-The Vice President for Research and Scholarship will request that the Chair of the University Faculty Assembly12 recommend a fact-finding committee of five (5) tenured faculty members13 who are unbiased14 in the investigation ("the Committee").
-Upon approval of the membership of the committee by the Vice President for Research and Scholarship, the Committee shall elect its own chair who shall be responsible for determining the manner in which witness interviews are handled by the Committee.
-The Committee shall have sixty (60) days from the date it is assembled in which to complete its investigation. - d.
-The Committee will be provided with all necessary information about the allegation and empowered to review relevant documents and interview witnesses.
-The Committee shall review all relevant research records and documentation and interview respondent and complainant and any other available persons who have been identified as having relevant and material information regarding the investigation.
+If the RIO or deputy RIO determines that an Investigation is warranted, they will notify the APRS and Provost, and the Investigation shall begin within twenty-one (21) days of the conclusion of the Inquiry.
+Before the Investigation begins, the RIO or deputy RIO shall notify Respondent in writing that an Investigation is in order and shall forward to respondent a copy of the final Inquiry report. - b.
+All parties involved in an Investigation and any subsequent proceedings shall, to the extent possible, endeavor to maintain confidentiality regarding the allegations, and evidence and proceedings, and shall use care in balancing the need for disclosure and any privacy interests of persons involved. - c.
+The RIO or deputy RIO will request that the Chair of the University Faculty Assembly13 recommend a fact-finding committee of five (5) tenured faculty members14 who are unbiased15 in the investigation ("the Committee").
+Upon approval of the membership of the committee by the RIO or deputy RIO, the Committee shall elect its own chair who shall be responsible for determining the manner in which witness interviews are handled by the Committee.
+The Committee shall have one hundred twenty (120) days from the date of beginning the formal investigation to complete it. - d.
+The Committee will be provided with the Inquiry report, Research Record, and all other necessary information about the allegation and empowered to review relevant documents and interview witnesses.
+The Committee shall review all relevant Research Records and documentation and interview respondent and complainant and any other available persons who have been identified as having relevant and material information regarding the Investigation.
 Respondent shall receive written notice, in advance, of all the planned fact-finding activities of the Committee.
-The
+The Committee may seek assistance from UNE Counsel in conducting its Investigation and from the UNE or Federal ORI, if needed. - e.
+The Committee will be expected to pursue all significant issues and leads developed during the Investigation, including evidence of additional instances of possible Research Misconduct.
+The Committee will give Respondent written

-12 If the respondent is the Chair of the University Faculty Assembly, the Vice-Chair of the University Faculty Assembly will perform the functions of the Chair of the University Faculty Assembly as outlined in this section.
+13 If the respondent is the Chair of the University Faculty Assembly, the Vice-Chair of the University Faculty Assembly will perform the functions of the Chair of the University Faculty Assembly as outlined in this section notice of any new instances or allegations of Research Misconduct not addressed during the Inquiry or in the initial notice of Investigation within a reasonable amount of time of deciding to pursue such allegations.

-13 The Committee shall include individuals with appropriate expertise to evaluate the particular issues and evidence involved in the alleged misconduct.
+14 The Committee shall include individuals with appropriate expertise to evaluate the particular issues and evidence involved in the alleged misconduct.

-14 "Unbiased" in this context means person(s) "who do not have unresolved personal, professional or financial conflicts of interest with" respondent (42 C.F.R. § 93.310(b).
+15 "Unbiased" in this context means person(s) "who do not have unresolved personal, professional or financial conflicts of interest with" respondent (42 C.F.R. § 93.310(b).